shinigami-777/Myntra-Hackathon-Prototype-3RR0R_404/README.md

 # Myntra-Hackathon-Prototype-3RR0R_404

 ## Description
 This is the Phase 2 submission for the [Myntra HackerRamp: WeForShe 2024](https://unstop.com/hackathons/myntra-hackerramp-weforshe-2024-myntra-1025692) from team 3RR0R_404. <br>The new features and their functionality is implemented over a clone of Myntra Website.
 The web app is made using React for frontend (Chatrooms and Chatbot) , firebase for login and the trend forecasting ,analysis and customized quiz generation using python.
-The Gemini - Inference API is used for quiz generation and uptrend/downtrend analysis.
+The Gemini - Inference API is used for quiz generation and uptrend/downtrend analysis. \
+_P.S.- The API keys used in this have been deleted.
+Use your own in place of the api keys in code._
 ## Steps To host the functional prototype website locally from this Repository
 1. Clone the Repo
 ```sh